m-a-c-e/website/_pages/mt.md

 ---

 {% include base_path %}
-### Multi-threading
+### 3D Simulation
-This is a simulation generated in OpenGL using multi-threading.
+- Rendering using OpenGL and multi-threading using std::threads in C++
 - The physics of the sphere is such that the UAVs are attracted to the surface of the sphere
 - The UAVs perform random motion while also colliding with each other
 - The velocities and acceleration of each UAV is controlled by its own thread